Music Therapy Assists at Every Stage of Dementia

 End stage

-At this stage, the music therapist often helps family members make connections with their loved one.
+At this stage, the music therapist often helps family members make connections with their loved ones.
 A therapist might encourage family and participants to sing familiar songs and talk about the memories they share.
 The therapist can help family members ask questions in a way that makes it easier for a loved one to respond.
 Familiar music can help a person with end-stage Alzheimer’s disease or dementia become more aware of their surroundings, which, in turn, can help facilitate interactions within a family group.

-Music and memory
+Music and Memory

 Come See for Yourself